amartignago/mytinerary/client/README.md

 ----
 Notas:

-**/config/config.js is where the credentials are and it has not been uploaded
+**/config/config.js is where the credentials should be

 **For testing, only cities that start with a "B", and "Gaudi in a day" Activity from Barcelona have images to show